My Kimchi Recipe

 Here is my Kimchi recipe (sometimes called Kimchee Recipe).
 This is a simple step by step guide for making Kimchi.
 This Type is known as Mat Kimchi, and is made using Chinese or Napa Cabbages.
-Please tell me about how you get on at the bottom of this page.
+Please have a go and tell me about how you get on at the bottom of this page.

 Kimchi is South Korea's most famous food.
 It is growing in popularity throughout the world as more people try and enjoy this unique dish.